dtrelogan/react-formstate/README.md

 ## a clean, simple form framework for [react](https://facebook.github.io/react)

 - no mixin or decoration, just an api
+- framework provides props, you lay out your inputs
 - form state lives with your form component until the form is submitted with valid data
-- framework simply provides props, you lay out your inputs
 - works with react [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)
 - comprehensive and feature complete - give it a try!